Mwaleshi stands beside the Mwaleshi River, in North Luangwa National Park.

 Solo Travel: Set in beautiful surroundings, in the remote North Luangwa, Mwaleshi Camp focuses purely on walking safaris; it’s one of Africa’s top walking camps with very high guiding standards!
 It is a great choice for a solo traveller holiday and charges only a low single supplement.See more ideas for Solo Travel in Zambia

-Birdwatching: The birding at Mwaleshi is varied and their guides are consistently top-notch.
-Whilst most flora and fauna are common to the whole Luangwa Valley, a few bird species occur in the North Luangwa, but not in the South.
-These include the white-winged starling, the chestnut-mantled sparrow weaver and the yellow-throated longclaw.See more ideas for Birdwatching in Zambia
+Birdwatching: The guides at Mwaleshi are consistently top-notch for birdwatching.
+Most flora and fauna are common to the whole Luangwa Valley, but specials include the white-winged starling, the chestnut-mantled sparrow weaver and the yellow-throated longclaw.See more ideas for Birdwatching in Zambia

 Walking safaris: Mwaleshi is one of Africa's top walking camps, dedicated to walking safaris, and run by Remote Africa Safaris, one of the Luangwa Valley's most experienced safari companies.
 Walks from Mwaleshi usually involve cooling paddles across the shallow Mwaleshi River.
 Bliss!See more ideas for Walking safaris in Zambia